The French madeleine is a traditional small cake from Commercy and Liverdun, two little cities of the Lorraine region in northeastern France.

 - 3 eggs

-- 2 tablespoons of honey
+- 2 tsp of honey (20g)

-- The zest of a lemon
+- Zest of 1 organic lemon

 Let cool before unsticking.
 Enjoy with a delicious hot chocolate…